For Schools

 • Respect for Diversity of People and Cultures.

-The four key areas of school life that have an effect on sustainability and student learning are:
+The four key areas of a whole school/kindergarten approach that have an effect on sustainability and student learning:

 • Place/Wahi (physical surroundings)